antonclibert/ai-powered-net-assitant/README.md

 Designed to simplify network design, the **AI-Powered Network Design Assistant** helps both novices and seasoned network engineers optimize their network planning.
 With the power of **AI**, building efficient networks has never been easier! 🌍💻
 ```

-You can copy this and use it as your project's `README.md` file.
-Let me know if you need any more changes!